Kristina01111000/WordPressTheme/README.md

 	Adding the folder manually will work better => only if you know where it is, Or use theme editor in wordpress dashboard

-	- Need use the root  to add the assets folder to the theme
+	- Need use the root  to add the assets folder to the theme => not sure if img folder got added
 		- server is filezilla => username and password are saved in it
 			- the css can be updated on the wordpress theme editor
 			- do it somewhere else first so that error checking is easier